Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 technically feasible, Arduino’s library implementation between Teensy & Esp32 board can be slightly different in some sensitive areas like interrupt handling.
 This makes porting complex.

-Teensy 3.6, 4.0 and 4.1 boards have been successfully used with minimal software adaptations.

 Teensy boards can be ordered here : <https://www.pjrc.com/teensy/>